About the monument to the 125th New York

 Number engaged, 500; killed, 26; wounded, 104; missing, 9; total, 139.
 Regiment participated in all of the battles engaged in by the Army of the Potomac from that time up to and including Appomattox, Va., April 9, 1865.

-See more on the 125th New York Volunteers in the Civil War
+See more on the 125th New York Volunteer Infantry Regiment in the Civil War